 - 4) Protect and Enhance Scenic Features.
 DNR will design and develop subdivisions to protect or maintain unique geologic and scenic features such as cliffs, bluffs, or waterfalls.
 These areas should be avoided altogether or protected in subdivision design and development through the use of reservations or plat restrictions.
 Where scenic views exist, lots should be oriented to this feature. - 5) Mineral Closing Orders.
-Generally, state upland parcels designated Settlement do not coincide with patterns of historical or potential mining activity in the planning area.
-Since little potential conflict is expected to exist, this plan does not create any new Mineral Closing Orders or Leasehold Location Orders.
-However, Mineral Closing Orders are recommended for use at the time that an area is being considered for disposal for purposes of settlement or other forms of development that would be inconsistent with mining activity.
-The timing of the closure is at the discretion of the Department, but should be early enough in the process to avoid the inadvertent staking of mining claims.
-The current Mineral Closing Orders affecting existing areas of settlement or proposed settlement will be retained. - 6) Timber Harvest.
+There are a variety of existing mineral closing orders that affect state land within the planning area, many of which occur on state land designated for Settlement.
+Although the YTAP does not recommend any additional mineral closing orders, the plan includes a Leasehold Location Order that is intended to affect areas currently classified Settlement that do not now have a mineral closing order as well as all new areas of Settlement identified in this plan revision.
+Many state subdivisions have been staked with mineral claims, the purpose of which appears to be to prevent the development of a settlement area.
+This practice has significantly affected state land disposals in the Northern region and continuation of this practice will do fundamental damage to that program in this part of the state unless some action is taken.
+The Leasehold Location Order will permit mining to occur while precluding the issuance of nuisance claims.
+See Appendix D for the Leasehold Location Order.
+The management intent section of parcels designated Settlement should be consulted to determine if a management unit is affected by the leasehold location order recommendation. - 6) Timber Harvest in Areas of Settlement or Agriculture.
 Timber harvests are considered appropriate in areas designated Settlement if intended to support the costs of subdivision development, provide access to the subdivision, or provide ancillary facilities subject to the other requirements of the Forestry standards in this Chapter.
 Timber harvests may also be appropriate for purposes of forest health or the clearing of right-of-way.
-The elective harvesting of timber before subdivision development is considered appropriate, after consultation with the Land Sales Section and if authorized by the Regional Manager, SCRO. - 7) Protect and Enhance Recreational, Educational, and Cultural Opportunities.
+The elective harvesting of timber before subdivision development is considered appropriate, after consultation with the Land Sales Section and if authorized by the Regional Manager, NRO.
+Timber harvests are also considered appropriate in areas designated Agriculture if the timber harvest is identified as an appropriate use or activity in the Farm Conservation Plan that is approved prior to agricultural production.
+Consult with the Division of Agriculture prior to the initiation of timber harvest in areas designated Agriculture.

+7) Protect and Enhance Recreational, Educational, and Cultural Opportunities.
 DNR should determine the need for and retain appropriate areas for outdoor recreation, hunting, fishing, trails, campsites, boat launches, historic sites, and areas for scientific study.
 Areas for intensive and dispersed use will be preserved.